-This Amendment No. 1 amends the Current Report on Form 8-K of The Quigley Corporation filed with the Securities and Exchange Commission on October 7, 2004 (the "October 8-K") related to the closing of our acquisition of substantially all of the assets of JOEL, Inc. This Form 8-K/A amends the October 8-K to include the financial statements required by Item 9.01(b) of Form 8-K and to include exhibits under Item 9.01(c) of Form 8-K. The information previously reported in the October 8-K is hereby incorporated by reference into this Form 8-K/A.
+This Amendment No. 2 amends the Current Report on Form 8-K of The Quigley Corporation (the "Company") filed with the Securities and Exchange Commission (the "SEC") on October 7, 2004, as amended by Amendment No. 1 on Form 8-K/A filed with the SEC on December 17, 2004 (the "October 8-K"), related to the closing of the Company's acquisition of substantially all of the assets of JoEl, Inc. This Form 8-K/A amends the October 8-K to update the financial statements required by Items 9.01(a) and 9.01(b) of Form 8-K and to include exhibits under Item 9.01(c) of Form 8-K. The information previously reported in the October 8-K is hereby incorporated by reference into this Form 8-K/A.